henryiii/python313talk/main.md

 # TypeIs

-Similar to `TypeGaurd`, but narrows out the matched type!
+Similar to `TypeGuard`, but narrows out the matched type!

 ```python
 def is_string(x: int | str) -> TypeGuard[str]: